hpc/charliecloud/doc/dev.rst

   glue code.)

 :code:`glue`
+  The “glue” that ties the runtime and image management (:code:`ch-image` or another builder) together.
 Largely shell scripts in :code:`bin`.

 :code:`install`
   Charliecloud build & install system, packaging, etc. (Not to be confused